Using embedding classes¶

 Note

-are methods that just pass
+set_h_emb() and solve() are methods that just pass and do nothing.

-The density matrix functions get_rho_f
+The density matrix functions get_rho_f, get_rho_cf, and get_rho_c grab

-and rotates according to the list of
+what is stored in embedding_atom_diag and rotates according to the list of

-functions in rotations
+functions in rotations.

 Warning

-is not rotated.
+The operator passed to overlap is not rotated.
 Likely only rotationally

 invariant quantities make sense to calculate, which are can be obtained from

-the embedding class that EmbeddingDummy
+the embedding class that EmbeddingDummy copies.